AMS-MRC-disc-math-bio/pmfe/README.md

 instead.
 The resulting binaries can be found in the `bin/` subdirectory.

+### Installing
+You may elect to install the project code so that you can run it from any directory.
+To do so, simply run `sudo make install` from the `iB4e-GTFold-parametrizer` directory.

+To undo this process, run `sudo make uninstall`.

 ## Updating

 If you used Git to download your copy of this software, you can update it easily.
 Just run `git pull` in a terminal from anywhere inside the repository to fetch the latest version.
+Afterwards, run `make clean` and then `make` to build the new version.
+Be sure to re-run `make install` if you want an installed copy!

 ## Usage